senlinms/evercam-ios/README.md

 If you have experience developing with iOS and IP cameras, we look forward to your pull requests!

-The code should follow [the style guidelines](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CodingGuidelines/CodingGuidelines.html) and should be formatted using the [code format tool](https://github.com/travisjeffery/ClangFormat-Xcode).
+The code should follow [the style guidelines](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CodingGuidelines/CodingGuidelines.html).

 We've put up several [milestones](https://github.com/evercam/evercam-play-ios/milestones) and [here](https://docs.google.com/spreadsheets/d/1mZ521gVZUf0a42cyvkqiyfGHiNn2BqZJR__Fj7aRyyQ/edit#gid=0) is a roadmap compared with our Android app.